 Prior to coming to UC Davis, Shaffer spent one season as the head coach at Dayton, where he recruited future MLS player Mark Schulte.
 Four more of his players were drafted by the A-League.
 Shaffer’s season at Dayton followed a three-year stint as assistant head coach at Clemson, where he helped guide the Tigers to a 47-18-3 record and second-round appearances in the NCAA Div.
 I tournament.
 On two occasions, Clemson was ranked the No. 1 team in the nation.
 At Clemson, Shaffer helped recruit and coach a total of nine players who would go on to play in the MLS.
 He also helped mentor the nation’s leading scorer in 1993 and 1994.

 Prior to Clemson, he served four years as head coach at Santa Rosa Junior College where his teams won 52 games.
 Shaffer coached two All-Americans in his four-year stint at Santa Rosa JC.
 He also coached the leading scorer in the state as well as the most valuable player of the Northern California region.

-Shaffer earned his bachelor’s degree and his master’s in physical education with a teaching/coaching emphasis from Chico State.
+Shaffer earned his bachelor’s degree and his master’s in physical education with a teaching/coaching emphasis from Chico State in 1988.
 He enjoys fishing and watching and supporting Major League Soccer.
-Shaffer and his wife, Lara, have two daughters; Shay and Skye.
+Shaffer and his wife, Lara, have two daughters: Shay and Skye.